Thabo-Makola/Research_Project/README.md

 # Research_Project
-Using feature engineering techniques to improve multivariate model forecasting of the SouthAfrican Unemployment Rate
+Using Feature Engineering Techniques to Improve Multivariate Model Forecasting of the South African Unemployment Rate